 This brings us ardently to an important question, do turtles have night vision?

 Well, you should get the answer by the time since I have said that in the darkness of the forest, turtles can’t see.
-So, it implies that they don’t have night vision that actually enables the five big cats to see and hunt in the hide of darkness.
+So, it implies that they don’t have night vision which actually enables the five big cats to see and hunt in the hide of darkness.

 To be honest, turtles’ eyesight isn’t better than humans.